FAQs about the Common Good Capitalism Movement

 Common good democracy is when the priority is a direct, genuine, and cooperative search for truth together.
 Common good capitalism and culture is when there is a direct, genuine, and cooperative process of giving priority to the common good that honors and builds on respect for individual freedom.
 This can only be the result of people maturing to freely choose to give priority to the common good.
 It cannot be legislated.
 It can only be the result of free choice where it is clear that it is a free choice.
 Thus, this can only occur within the private sector as the free choice of individuals and free association of organizations.
 This is why governments are not being asked to participate in the maturation of capitalism into common good capitalism.
 They will eventually seek to provide supportive legislation, but it is not necessary.

 Practically, the result will be that competitors will primarily cooperate for the common good by reaching agreements and secondly compete.
 It will no longer be the choice to do one or the other (socialism or capitalism).
 Instead in a way it will be to fully do both and give priority to "freely choosing to give priority to the common good."
-Full competition will continue to occur as the second priority.
+Full competition will continue to occur as the second priority, as ferociously as before.
 Since this model builds on respect for individual freedom and free markets, it is appropriate to label it "common good capitalism."

 As mentioned earlier, indirect cooperation among competitors has already reached a high level called "duopolization."
 This is where two companies dominate a product market.
 At a General Electric board meeting in 1981, Jack Welch, the CEO at the time, declared that if a company is not number one or two in its product market it should get out of it.
 What he was saying is that a monopoly is illegal but a duopoly is legal.